-Revenues from patient services, preferred accommodation, and marketed services are recognized when the goods are sold
+Revenues from patient services, preferred accommodation, and marketed services are recognized when the goods are sold or services provided.

 Other operating revenue includes parking and food revenues which are recognized when the goods are sold and services provided.

 Cash and Short-term Deposits